pradeepsen99/UIUC-Transit/README.md

 # mts-bus-app

-An app that takes the location of where you are currently and displays the nearest MTD bus stop to you and gives you information on that bus stop nearest to you.
+An app, based on your current location in the Champaign-Urbana area, gives the nearest CUMTD bus stop and the busses that run witin those stops.

 ## Getting Started